 The DSI Digital Silver Print® is why we started DSI

 Digital Silver Imaging is the first, and only, New England-based photo lab to integrate photographic laser technology and classic black & white printing.
 This technology is why Eric Luden started this lab in 2008.
-Since 2008 we have added color pigment inkjet printing, prints on metal, and film processing.
+Since 2008 we have added color pigment inkjet printing, mounting, matting and framing.

 Most photo labs produce digital black & white prints on color (RA4) papers or a variety of inkjet printers.
 These two processes can produce inferior black and white photographs because of inconsistent tonality, color variance and unproven longevity.

 Here is why the Digital Silver Imaging black & white print is better:

 - No Tone Disruption.
 DSI uses a light source, exposing a silver gelatin layer within the paper to produce a true neutral continuous tone.